Bira/octopus-carnival/_drafts/giants/hill-giants.md

 Hill Giants are so much more aligned to the world than to the Elemental Chaos that they resemble big people.
 Big, dumb, violent people.
-I believe hill giants are inspired by the giants you see in some fairy tales, of the kind that walks in from somewhere and begins demanding tribute or geating people's goats until some clever tailor comes in and kills them through trickery.
+I believe hill giants are inspired by the giants you see in some fairy tales, of the kind that walks in from somewhere and begins demanding tribute or eating people's goats until some clever tailor comes in and kills them through trickery.

 While D&D hill giants aren't much smarter than the ones in the fairy tales, they're quite a bit harder to defeat, particularly because they're only alone if you're lucky.
-Hill giant communities are villages built out of mud and logs, and may feature a chief that decided to copy the sophisticated ways of their tiny neighbors, style themselves a king or queen, and go a-conquering.
+Hill giant communities are villages built out of mud and logs, and may feature a chief that decided to copy the sophisticated ways of their tiny neighbors, style themselves a king or queen, and begin demanding tribute.

 Hill giants fight with Stone Age weapons, which are still quite deadly due to their size and the strenght of their wielders.
 They also have excellent throwing